lucasbrasilino/net2axis/README.md

 * Scapy 2.X

 The provided testbed project example depends on Xilinx Vivado (tested on version `2017.2`).
-However, net2axis testbench and module will probably simulate in others HDLs tools as well.
+However, net2axis testbench and module will probably simulate in others HDL tools as well.

 ## Usage